notfoundry/ppstep/README.md

 ## Building
 1. `git clone` this repository to get the source code
+2. make sure you have a C++17-supported compiler (GCC 5+, Clang 5+, etc.)
-2. build a srelatively up-to-date [Boost](https://www.boost.org/users/download/), or install it from your package manager of choice
+2. build a relatively up-to-date [Boost](https://www.boost.org/users/download/), or install it from your package manager of choice
 3. `cd ppstep && cmake . && make` to build the `ppstep` binary

 ## Usage